This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 WHAT AM I COVERED FOR?

-Your policy (your insurance certificate and your Product Disclosure Statement) is your contract with the insurance company and together they will outline the circumstances in which they will pay you out.
+Your insurance policy (i.e. your insurance certificate and your Product Disclosure Statement (PDS)) is your contract with the insurance company and together they will outline the circumstances in which they will pay you out.
 The insurance company cannot go beyond the words in the policy.
 You should look carefully at your policy.
-For further assistance in how to do so please refer to Factsheet: How to Use Your PDS
+For further assistance in how to do so please refer to our How to use your PDS fact sheet.

 - Are you insured for the specific event which occurred?